revive-adserver/revive-adserver/README.txt

-    Openads - Open Source Adserver
+    OpenX - Open Source Adserver
     ------------------------------------------------------------------------
-    Openads is a set of tools which enable online marketing campaigns.
+    OpenX is a set of tools which enable online marketing campaigns.
-    Primarily, Openads is written in PHP, and is loosely based on phpAdsNew.
+    Primarily, OpenX is written in PHP, and is loosely based on phpAdsNew.
-    The core modules of Openads include:
+    The core modules of OpenX include:
     .
 Adserver
     .
 Conversion Tracking Tools